Uberspace/lab/source/guide_mailman-3.rst

 Configure Mailman Core
 ----------------------

 At first, we need to configure the REST interface of the core component.
 Create the file ``~/var/etc/mailman.cfg``, paste and adjust the following config.
 The ``mta`` section contains the configuration related to sending and receiving mails.
-As we are using qmail_, the incoming MTA has to be set to null.
+As we are using :manual_anchor:`qmail <basics-home.html#qmail>`, the incoming MTA has to be set to null.
 In ``webservice`` section we configure the REST API server.
 As our mailman installation is user-based, we need to tell mailman where to look for it's binaries and configuration using ``paths.custom``.
 Change ``var_dir`` and ``bin_dir``.
 A full overview of possible settings can be found in the `mailman docs schema.cfg`_.

 .. code :: cfg